Avoiding Fraud During the Holidays – Top Tips to Stay Safe

-In a perfect world, we’d all enjoy the holidays free of drama, and financial predators would take a long overdue vacation.
+In a perfect world, we’d all enjoy the holidays free of drama and fraud, and financial predators would take a long overdue vacation.
 We don’t live in a perfect world, and digital scammers are more likely to target honest people during the holidays.

 According to reports, hackers ramp up their efforts to steal credit card information, bank account numbers and breach digital accounts by as much as 400 percent during the holidays.
 Online Grinch’s don’t just want to steal holidays.
 They want every shred of your valuable digital assets they can lay their keyboards on.
 That being said, avoiding fraud and the need for improving identity theft protection has never been greater than during the holiday season.
 We hope the following information and tips help you navigate the holidays without incident.

 1: How to Detect Phishing Schemes During the Holidays